Azure-Samples/Cognitive-Speech-TTS/README.md

-# Azure TTS Samples
+# Azure Cognitive Service TTS Samples

 Microsoft Text to speech service now is officially supported by [Speech SDK](https://docs.microsoft.com/en-us/azure/cognitive-services/speech-service/speech-sdk) now.
 It is recommended way to use TTS in your service or apps.
 The REST API samples are just provided as referrence when SDK is not supported on the desired platform.

 Below are latest updates from Azure TTS.

-# Azure TTS Customer Story
+# Azure Cognitive Service TTS Customer Story
 * AT&T (Media and Entertainment) - [AT&T Launches Looney Tunes 5G Experience - YouTube](https://www.youtube.com/watch?v=MkeI7Aaf7hk)
 * Duolingo (Language Learning) - [Are you talking to me?
 Azure AI brings iconic characters to life with Custom Neural Voice - AI for Business (microsoft.com)](https://blogs.microsoft.com/ai-for-business/custom-neural-voice-ga/)
 * Progressive (Insurance) - [Progressive gives voice to Flo’s chatbot, and it’s as no-nonsense and reassuring as she is](https://news.microsoft.com/transform/progressive-gives-voice-to-flos-chatbot-and-its-as-no-nonsense-and-reassuring-as-she-is/)